 What is yours truly grateful for?
 First up, as the Hedda Hopper of the WeHo drag scene, I must thank our readers.
 Here at WEHO TIMES, we are overwhelmed with the outpouring of champagne toasts you have given us.
 We are not yet a year old, but we have made a splash!
 We have over ten thousand twitter followers.

-Plus, my first column became an international exclusive when I “Ru-vealed” that drag queen Raven was RuPaul’s new makeup artist, after Ru ousted long-time artist Mathu Andersen.
+My first column became an international exclusive when I “Ru-vealed” that drag queen Raven was RuPaul’s new makeup artist, after Ru ousted long-time artist Mathu Andersen.
 In fact, I was plagiarized by other publications.
 If I weren’t so drunk half the time and spending all my money on heels, I would sue.
 Scratch that!
 Suing is so 80s.

 Okay, back to gratitude.
 Speaking of RuPaul, I am thankful for “RuPaul’s Drag Race.”
 It has done the most in promoting drag awareness.
 Because of it, drag is everywhere!
 It’s more visible and more accepted.